Robert F. Kennedy Memorial Stadium: D.C. United moves in, Redskins move out, Nationals come and go

 Major changes to the stadium came in 1996.
-Following the success of hosting matches in the 1994 World Cup and 1996 Summer Olympics, RFK became home to one of the charter teams of the new Major League Soccer.
+After successfully hosting matches of the 1994 World Cup and 1996 Summer Olympics, RFK became home to one of the charter teams of the new Major League Soccer.
 On April 20, 1996, it played host to the first home match of D.C.
 United, a 2–1 loss to the LA Galaxy.

-However, later that year the stadium hosted the Redskins' final home game in Washington, D.C.
-After nearly a decade of negotiating for a new stadium with Mayors Sharon Pratt Kelly and Marion Barry, abandoning them in 1992 and 1993 in search of a suburban site and then having a 1994 agreement collapse in the face of neighborhood complaints, environmental concerns and a dispute in Congress (over what some members viewed as the team's racially insensitive name and the use of federal land for private profit), Jack Kent Cooke decided to move his team to Maryland.
+Later that year, the stadium hosted the Redskins' final home game in Washington, D.C.
+After nearly a decade of negotiating for a new stadium with Mayors Sharon Pratt Kelly and Marion Barry, abandoning them in 1992 and 1993 in search of a suburban site and then seeing a 1994 agreement collapse in the face of neighborhood complaints, environmental concerns and a dispute in Congress (over what some members viewed as the team's racially insensitive name and the use of federal land for private profit), Jack Kent Cooke decided to move his team to Maryland.
 On December 22, 1996, the Redskins won their last game at RFK Stadium 37–10 over the Dallas Cowboys, reprising their first win there in 1961, before 56,454, the largest football crowd in stadium history.
-The Redskins then moved east to FedExField in 1997, leaving D.C.
+The Redskins moved east to Jack Kent Cooke Stadium in 1997, leaving D.C.
 United as the stadium's only major tenant for much of the next decade, though from 2001 to 2003 they were joined by the Washington Freedom of the short-lived Women's United Soccer Association.

 After hosting 16 exhibition games after the Senators' departure, baseball returned to RFK temporarily in 2005.
 That year the National League's newly renamed Washington Nationals made it their home while a new permanent home, Nationals Park, was constructed.
-On April 14, 2005, before a crowd of 45,496 including President Bush and MLB Commissioner Bud Selig, the Nationals beat the Arizona Diamondbacks 5–3 victory in their first game at RFK.
+On April 14, 2005, before a crowd of 45,496 including President Bush and MLB Commissioner Bud Selig, the Nationals beat the Arizona Diamondbacks 5–3 in their first game at RFK.
 President George W. Bush, formerly a part-owner of the Texas Rangers (the former Senators), threw out the first pitch becoming the last president, and the first since Richard Nixon, to do so in RFK Stadium.
-Bush threw a ball saved by former Senators pitcher Joe Grzenda from that teams ill-fated final home game—the ball Grzenda would have pitched to Yankee second baseman Horace Clarke when fans rioted and forced the forfeit.
-The last MLB game at RFK, a 5–3 Nationals win over the Phillies, was played on September 23, 2007, and in 2008 the Nationals moved to their new stadium.
+Bush threw a ball saved by former Senators pitcher Joe Grzenda from that team's ill-fated final home game—the ball Grzenda would have pitched to Yankee second baseman Horace Clarke had fans not rioted and forced a forfeit.
+The last MLB game at RFK, a 5–3 Nationals win over the Phillies, was played on September 23, 2007; the following season, the Nationals moved to their new stadium.